cdpxe/CCEAP/documentation/README.md

 #### 2. Exercises

-In the exercises, students should try to create covert channels **or** should try to determine the type (pattern) of a given covert channel.
-Therefore, the lecturer can perform one of two exercises:
+In the exercises, students try to create covert channels **or** they try to determine the type (pattern) of a given covert channel.
+Therefore, the lecturer can perform one of two types of exercises:

 - The lecturer can ask the *students to establish a hidden communication that represents a given pattern*.
 The pattern can be one of the known patterns of the available [pattern collection](http://ih-patterns.blogspot.de/p/test.html), e.g. [Value Modulation](http://ih-patterns.blogspot.de/p/references-1-s.html) or [Reserved/Unused](http://ih-patterns.blogspot.de/p/blog-page_13.html).
 Therefore, the students need to find out how to create a covert channel for the particular pattern using the CCEAP protocol by analyzing the protocol structure and the `client` tool's command line parameters.
 - Alternatively, the lecturer can ask the students to *determine the hiding pattern for a given traffic recording or for given tool parameters* that were used to run the client.

+**Sample exercises** can be found in the CCEAP repository under the following URL [https://github.com/cdpxe/CCEAP/tree/master/sample_exercises](https://github.com/cdpxe/CCEAP/tree/master/sample_exercises).
+Also, cf. section *Example Walk-through for an Exercise* in *this file* for an explanation of how exercises are performed.

 ## CCEAP Protocol